effektif/user-docs/docs/integration/connectors.rst

    GET - fetches a single record type option
 Response content type
   ``application/json``
+Response body

-The response body must contain a single JSON object, with the same fields as the objects in the :ref:`connector-type-options` response.
+  A single JSON object, with the same fields as the objects in the :ref:`connector-type-options` response.

 For example, a single customer option, with URL ``https://example.org/connector/customer/options/1a2b3c``, would look like this::